The Developer’s Fallacy of Close Collaboration with Designers

 The biggest reason is to avoid constraining and limiting the designer, inadvertently curbing or even killing creativity.
 (Think design potentialities!)
 “No, here and there we do it like this.”
 “We already have this element in Bootstrap, so let’s not reinvent the wheel.”
 Or, the coffin nail: “We can’t do this.”

-We like to think of ourselves as totally rational, well-intended champions of the user and the company when we do this, but there’s a fine line to becoming lazy, presumptuous developers-who-like-to-be-heroes.
+We like to think of ourselves as totally rational, well-intentioned champions of the user and the enterprise when we do this, but there’s a fine line to becoming overly comfortable and mutating into rather domineering developer-heroes.

 Another reason is to challenge ourselves, to turn design creativity into development excellence.
 We can’t do this when we push our designers to follow dull and boring design patterns (no?) just because that is consistent, easier to develop, and maybe even faster.
 These are good reasons, yes, but as suggested with the “fine line” it can also backfire, as consistency is not everything, there may be something even easier and faster to develop, and we may well hone and improve our skills in the process, all the while allowing the designer whole reign over their own domain.

-Now, I’m not going to dissect this further because I believe the issue to be clear, and all I aim to do is raise this point, that when we developers ask for, push for, insist on close collaboration with designers, the matter is not nearly as clear-cut as it always seems.
+Now, I’m not going to dissect this further, for the point is this: When we developers opt for, ask for, insist on close collaboration with designers, the matter is not nearly as clear-cut as it always seems.

 What does that practically mean, then?